-Continuing our series of essay topic analyses, we’re now turning our attention to Oxford’s Saïd Business School.
-Instead of following last year’s structure of two 750-word essays, this year the school has three required essays of 500 words each.
-Despite this change, as in years past, Oxford’s first two essay questions continue to reflect an interest in learning about applicants’ expected contributions to the school, career goals, and reasons for applying to Oxford.
+Continuing our series of essay topic analyses, we’re now turning our attention to Oxford’s Saïd Business School’s 2014-2015 MBA essays.
+Bucking the larger trend of different and fewer required essays that we’ve observed this summer, Saïd’s essays remained unchanged between this year and last, with the program again requiring that applicants provide three essays of 500 words each.
+Oxford’s questions reflect an ongoing interest in learning about applicants’ expected contributions to the school, their career goals, and their reasons for applying to Oxford.
 The third essay, meanwhile, provides applicants with the opportunity to showcase their ability to make a compelling argument about the business world in general.

 Essay 1: What should Oxford expect from you?
-(500 words maximum)
+(500 words)

 Essay 2: How do you hope to see your career developing over the next 5 years?
 How will the MBA and Oxford assist you in the development of these ambitions?
-(500 words maximum)
+(500 words)